 This is the link for Middletown Ordinances: https://ecode360.com/13936830

-Note: In many instances, the HOA may not be aware of certain violations.
-Therefore, lot owners are encouraged to report deed restriction issues to the HOA.
-Your identity will be kept confidential, and we actively pursue enforcement of the restrictions.
+Note: The HOA may not be aware of certain deed restriction violations.
+Therefore, we encourage lot owners to submit any deed restriction issue to our attention.
+We will maintain your anonymity and will actively pursue enforcement of the restrictions.

 Please contact us if you have any questions or concerns.